learn-co-curriculum/iOS-careers-technical-interviewing/README.md

 > What does MVC stand for and how does it work?

 To do well, you’ll need to study.
-An easy way to find interview questions is simply to google `Interview Questions <Language>` with \<language> being whichever language the job requires (e.g. Ruby, JavaScript, etc).
+An easy way to find interview questions is simply to google `Interview Questions <Language>` with \<language> being whichever language the job requires (e.g. Swift, Objective-C, etc).
 You can, and should, also read technical books like:

  - [ProSwift](https://gumroad.com/l/proswift)
  - [Advanced Swift](https://www.objc.io/books/advanced-swift/)